 41-50 knots – 21-25 seconds between group exits

-Can I bring my own camera on my skydive?
+Can I wear my own camera on my skydive?

 What are the landing rules?

-Check out the aerial map of the landing areas below or at manifest.
+Check out the aerial map of the landing areas below or posted around DZ.
 There are three primary landing areas and a dozen large outs.
 Avoid crossing the runway below 1,000 feet and avoid approaching the ends of the runway below 2,000 feet.
-Also, avoid landing on the grass strip), taxiways, or tarmac.
+Also, avoid landing on any runways (including the grass strip), taxiways, or tarmac.
 Planned landings outside of the designated areas are prohibited.